adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 }
 ```

 If this is all that you want to accomplish, then read no furthur.
-There is no sense in making life more difficult than necessary.

 For everyone else, this post will show how frames from the camera can be continuously rendered in a window of your own application.